 WPP devices are simple to fabricate.
+To fabricate a WPP device, you'll need a soldering iron, electronics tweezers, thin nose pliers and a screwdriver.
 The fabrication process is divided into three parts:

 - Base fabrication, described in subsection 2.1 - Reaction module fabrication, described in subsection 2.2 - Reactor driver electronics fabrication, described in subsection 2.3